This article may contain affiliate / compensated links. For full information, please see our disclaimer here.

 The f2 shines the best when shooting from a distance, which allows photographers to get stunning street pics and dynamic travel images without needing to get too close.
 So you won’t have to explain to passers-by why you’re standing so close to them while trying to snap a picture of your new favourite coffee house.

-If you’re a professional photographer, with years of experience, then this lens may not do your skills complete justice.
+If you’re a professional photographer with years of experience, this lens may not do your skills complete justice.
 But for enthusiasts and travel bloggers who need something light and quick for sightseeing photography, this is ideal.
+It’s my go-to lens whenever I travel.

 Fujifilm XF 23mm f/2 R WR vs. XF 23mm f/1.4 WR

 Before the XF f2 came out, the 23mm f1.4 was the star of the show.
-This older and bulkier version is quite similar to its newer brother, with relative features.
+This older and bulkier version of these prime lenses is quite similar to its newer brother, with relative features.
 This often makes the two comparable for prospective buyers.

 But how do they compare, and is one better than the other?